metno/weatherapi-docs/doc/GettingStarted.md

 #### Coordinates

-Most forecast models are fairly course, e.g. using a 1km resolution grid.
+Most forecast models are fairly coarse, e.g. using a 1km resolution grid.
 This means there is no need to send requests with any higher resulotion coordinates, in fact doing so will harm performance as the API cache will not be able to match similar responses to the same URL.